Aero A.11 – Eleven from Twelve

 Aš.11

-This designation was used for baseline A.11s that were converted to the trainer role after the A.11 was replaced in frontline service with the Czechoslovak military by the Letov Š-328.
+This designation was used for baseline A.11s converted to training aircraft after they were replaced in frontline service by the Letov Š-328.

 Aero Ab.11 replica seen at Prague-Kbely, Czech Republic in 2014.